Dr Janja KomljenovicLecturer in Higher Education

 I am also interested in the platform capitalism and platformization of universities.
 I am examining how digital platforms are tools for market expansion in the higher education sector and the effects that they have on the sector and its actors.
 I continue to nourish my interest in higher education policy.
 Particularly I am following the higher education multi-level and multi-actor governance reforms.

 I am co-Director of the Centre for Higher Education Research and Evaluation at Lancaster University.
 I am also part of the Centre for Global Higher Education – a research partnership of international universities and based at the UCL Institute of Education.
 I am an external member of the Culture, Politics and Global Justice research cluster based at the University of Cambridge.
 Besides my academic work, I am still involved in the higher education policy and practice at the European level; and particularly in quality assurance.
-I am a member of the Council of the Magna Charta Observatory, an evaluator of national quality assurance agencies for ENQA (European Association for Quality Assurance in Higher Education), and a member of the Appeals Committee for the EQAR (The European Quality Assurance Register for Higher Education).
+I am an evaluator of national quality assurance agencies for ENQA (European Association for Quality Assurance in Higher Education), and a member of the Appeals Committee for the EQAR (The European Quality Assurance Register for Higher Education).

 Module Convenor of Researching Higher Education in the Doctoral Programme in Higher Education: Research, Evaluation and Enhancement.